civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 347

-      **(1)** Despite any other Act of Parliament, every **person** who enters **or offers to enter** into an agreement or arrangement to receive interest at a criminal rate, **who advertises an offer to enter into an agreement or arrangement that provides for the receipt of interest at a criminal rate** or **who** receives a payment or partial payment of interest at a criminal rate is
+      **(1)** Despite any other Act of Parliament, every person who enters or offers to enter into an agreement or arrangement to receive interest at a criminal rate, who advertises an offer to enter into an agreement or arrangement that provides for the receipt of interest at a criminal rate or who receives a payment or partial payment of interest at a criminal rate is

   **(2)** The definitions **credit advanced** and **interest** in subsection 347(2) of the Act are replaced by the following:

-    **credit advanced** means the aggregate of the money and the monetary value of any goods, services or benefits actually advanced or to be advanced under an agreement or arrangement, **or that would be advanced if an agreement or arrangement — as offered, including in an advertisement — was entered into**, minus the aggregate of any required deposit balance and any fee, fine, penalty, commission and other similar charge or expense directly or indirectly incurred under the original or any collateral agreement or arrangement; (**capital prêté**)
+    **credit advanced** means the aggregate of the money and the monetary value of any goods, services or benefits actually advanced or to be advanced under an agreement or arrangement, or that would be advanced if an agreement or arrangement — as offered, including in an advertisement — was entered into, minus the aggregate of any required deposit balance and any fee, fine, penalty, commission and other similar charge or expense directly or indirectly incurred under the original or any collateral agreement or arrangement; (**capital prêté**)

-    **interest** means the aggregate of all charges and expenses, whether in the form of a fee, fine, penalty, commission or other similar charge or expense or in any other form, paid or payable for the advancing of credit under an agreement or arrangement, **or that would be paid or payable if such an agreement or arrangement was entered into**, by or on behalf of the person to whom the credit is or is to be advanced, **or would be advanced**, irrespective of the person to whom any such charges and expenses are or are to be paid or payable, **or would be paid or payable**, but does not include any repayment of credit advanced or any insurance charge, official fee, overdraft charge, required deposit balance or, in the case of a mortgage **or hypothec** transaction, any amount required to be paid on account of property taxes; (**intérêt**)
+    **interest** means the aggregate of all charges and expenses, whether in the form of a fee, fine, penalty, commission or other similar charge or expense or in any other form, paid or payable for the advancing of credit under an agreement or arrangement, or that would be paid or payable if such an agreement or arrangement was entered into, by or on behalf of the person to whom the credit is or is to be advanced, or would be advanced, irrespective of the person to whom any such charges and expenses are or are to be paid or payable, or would be paid or payable, but does not include any repayment of credit advanced or any insurance charge, official fee, overdraft charge, required deposit balance or, in the case of a mortgage or hypothec transaction, any amount required to be paid on account of property taxes; (**intérêt**)

   **(3)** Subsection 347(7) of the Act is repealed.